MichaelTaylor3D/chia-changelist-generator/README.md

 ## Overview

-The `chia-changelist-generator` module introduces utility functions to collaborate with the Chia DataLayer, specifically aiming to produce changesets founded on hexadecimal keys and values.
-Moreover, it incorporates the `chia-changelist-chunks` tool to segment the change list depending on the configuration.
+The `chia-changelist-generator` module provides utility functions to work with the Chia DataLayer, specifically aiming to produce changesets based on hexadecimal keys and values.
+Moreover, it incorporates the `chia-changelist-chunks` module to optionally segment the change list depending on the configuration.

 ## Prerequisites

-- **Chia Wallet**: This tool hinges on the Chia Wallet to ensure there aren't any lingering transactions before probing the DataLayer.
-This step is essential for working with the latest available data.

-- **Chia DataLayer**: The DataLayer must be active, given the utility examines if specific keys already exist, subsequently determining the fitting change operation for the change list.
+- **Chia DataLayer**: The utility primarily interfaces with the Chia DataLayer.
+It checks for existing keys, determining the appropriate change operation (insert or delete) for the change list.

 ## Default Configuration

-The utility is pre-loaded with a built-in configuration as follows:
+The utility comes pre-loaded with a default configuration:

 ```javascript
 {